-A Penn Stater has appeared in every Super Bowl (except for five since 1967).
+A former Penn State football player has appeared in every Super Bowl (except for five since 1967).

 *Note: Chris Hogan won’t be talked about here.
 He played Lacrosse at Penn State, not football.

 DAVE ROBINSON, GREEN BAY PACKERS

 Robinson’s name isn’t known to Penn Staters and Penn State fans as well as guys like Jack Ham, Franco Harris and LaVar Arrington are, but those who know their football history are aware of Robinson’s significance.